Tan-B24/vision_assign/Readme.md

-# Vision Assignment
+# Vision Based Segmentation

-This ROS2 package implements the vision assignment, involving object detection and segmentation using a YOLOv11 model.
+This ROS2 package implements the vision based segmentation, involving object detection and segmentation using a YOLOv11 model.
 The entire workflow, from annotation to prediction, is described below in detail.

 ## NOTE:
 Please use conda environment python 3.10